carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 # About the Pushshift Reddit API Crawler

 This code tool uses the [pushshift.io](https://pushshift.io/) and `python` to scrap [Reddit](https://www.reddit.com/) data.
 This document will walk you through the steps needed to run the code.
-This repository is meant for low- and no-code researchers, hence, I've avoided technical jarggon.
+This repository is meant for low- and no-code researchers (like me!), hence, I've avoided technical jarggon.
 When run successfully, this code allows you to get Reddit posts and their associated comments within a designated timeframe.
 You will get this data organized in a .csv file that can be opened on Microsoft Excel or Google Sheets.
 [Read more about the Pushshift API](https://github.com/pushshift/api).

 ## Getting Started